Dejan Stanković

 Dejan Stanković (Дејан Станковић, /sr/, born 11 September 1978) is a Serbian professional football manager and former player.
+He last served as the head coach of Serbian Super League club Red Star Belgrade.
 He captained the Serbia national team from 2007 until 2011, when he announced his retirement from international football.

-Stanković began his career at Red Star Belgrade before joining Lazio in 1998.
-He spent more than five years with the latter club before joining Inter Milan, where he remained until his retirement in 2013.
+Stanković began his career at Red Star Belgrade.
+He joined Lazio in 1998 and spent more than five years with the club before joining Inter Milan, where he remained until his retirement in 2013.
 Stanković is the only man to represent three differently named nations at FIFA World Cups – Yugoslavia, Serbia and Montenegro and Serbia.

 Club career

 Red Star Belgrade

 Stanković grew up in Zemun, a municipality of Belgrade.
 Both of his parents, Borislav and Dragica, have strong football backgrounds.
 Stanković began playing football for FK Teleoptik, based in his neighbourhood of Zemun.
 When spotted by Red Star cadet squad coach Branko Radović, however, 14-year-old Dejan transferred to Red Star Belgrade's youth system.
 Stanković then passed every age category at his hometown club.
 In the youth teams, he was coached by Vladimir Petrović, playing alongside future professionals Nikola Lazetić and Nenad Lalatović.

 During the 1994–95 season, Stanković's debut opportunity for first-team action came under head coach Ljupko Petrović against crosstown rivals OFK Beograd on 11 February 1995, becoming the youngest player to debut with Red Star at senior level.
 Fighting for a spot on the team led by, among others, Rambo Petković, Darko Kovačević, and Nebojša Krupniković, 16-year-old Stanković made seven league appearances that season as the team won the league title.
 He scored his first goal against Budućnost Podgorica, becoming the youngest goalscorer in Red Star history as well as a first-team regular and a fan favourite.

 During the early 1990s, Red Star was under an international ban because of a United Nations sanction imposed on FR Yugoslavia, meaning that the team could not compete in any European competition.
 The ban was lifted ahead of the 1995–96 season, and just a year later Stanković debuted in a European competition in two-leg victory over 1.
 FC Kaiserslautern in the Cup Winners' Cup.

 Before the start of the 1997–98 season, he was made squad captain at the age of 19, the youngest ever in the club's history.
 Despite not winning the league, he captained the team to two domestic cup victories.